yunify/qingcloud-csi/docs/user-guide.md

 `1` represents single duplication disk，`2` represents multiple duplication disk.
 Default is `2`.

 #### tags
 The ID of QingCloud Tag resource, split by a single comma.
-Disks and snapshots created by this plugin will be attached with the specified tags.
+Disks created by this plugin will be attached with the specified tags.

 ### Other Parameters